0premthecoder/Class11/Chemestry/Some Basic Concepts of Chemistry/README.md

 in it in any ratio.

   - Homogeneous mixtures: Components mixed completely together.
   - Heterogeneous mixtures: the composition   is not uniform throughout and sometimes different components are visible

+## Pure Substance

+Pure substances have characteristics different from mixtures.
+Constituent particles of pure substances have fixed composition.